yugofujioka/SimplestAnimation/README.md

 # SimplestAnimation

-for Playing Animation Clips without using Animator.(use Playable)
+for Playing Unity Animation Clips without using Animator.(use Playable)